awayfromcasual/csgo/README.md

 - `_autoexec.cfg` - This is my autoexec.
 It contains all of my personal settings (binds, sensitivity, crosshair, etc).
 - `_commands.cfg` - This containes bindable aliases like the jumpthrow script, and shortcuts for using console commands like clear, disconnect, and quit.
 - `_launch.cfg` - This is a file I use to manage commands I want executed on launch, like `exec _commands`, which loads all my custom aliases.
-I use a dedicated .cfg file for this so I can change certain settings without opening Steam (specifically fps_max and fps_max_menu).
+I use a dedicated .cfg file for this to avoid clogging the Steam launch options box.
 - `_1v1-ak.cfg` - Config file for setting up a 1v1 server where the default weapons are AKs and deagles.
 - `_1v1-default.cfg` - Config file for setting up a 1v1 server.
 - `_practice.cfg` - Config file for setting up a practice server (max money, infinite ammo, grenade trajectory, etc).